KingVentrix007/Memory-Allocator/readme.md

 - **Extend Allocation Space**: Dynamically extend the allocation space by connecting to a new memory region.
 - **_msize functionality**:
 Provides the ability to get the size of a memory region
+- **Platform independent**:
+It can run on a hosted environment, or it can run as a part of an OS,
+- **Architecture Independent**:
+It uses NO architecture specific code, is fully portable
 - **And many others**
 ## Getting Started